How to Stop Spam Calls for Good

-It’s so tempting to pick up the phone and yell in frustration, “Don’t call me again!”
+It’s tempting to pick up the phone and yell in frustration: “Don’t call me again!”
 But here’s a more effective way to stop spam calls: Don’t answer at all.
 According to experts, the robocallers will view the number as inactive and be less likely to try again.
-By the way, you should never call back an unknown number—it makes you vulnerable to future scams.
+By the way, you should never call back an unknown number—doing so makes you vulnerable to future scams.

 Warn family members

 You probably know that a caller who insists you owe money to the IRS or says you’ll be arrested if you don’t settle a debt is a scammer.
-But your 10-year-old kid and your older parents and grandparents may be tricked.
-In fact, 39 percent of robocallers claim to be from the Social Security Administration.
+But your 10-year-old kid and your older parents or grandparents may be tricked.
+In fact, 39% of robocallers claim to be from the Social Security Administration.